Xugoup/Note/Yunhan Gao's Note/Chapter 6.md

 Used  when  data  in  a  shared  database  has  to  be  accessed  from  a range of locations.
 Because servers can be replicated, may also be used when the load on a system is variable.

 ### Event-based Architecture
+**When use:**
+Use it when your application can be factored in functionally separable modules that are capable of communicating through simple messages.

 **Examples:**
 - Debugging systems (listen for particular breakpoints)
 - Graphical user interfaces